 - withdrawing a benefit, such as the use of a company vehicle.

-The Employment Relations Authority will decide the case objectively, by looking at whether your employer’s actions were what a fair and reasonable employer could have done in the situation.
+The ERA will decide the case objectively, by looking at whether your employer’s actions were what a fair and reasonable employer could have done in the situation.

 Note: Generally, a personal grievance claiming unjustified disadvantage will only be successful if it concerns something you were entitled to under your employment agreement, and won’t succeed if your employer had a discretion whether or not to provide the particular benefit or condition.